sp4wn-owner/Spawn/README.md

 # [Spawn](https://sp4wn.com)

-Spawn is a free peer-to-peer telepresence robotics platform that serves as a middleware solution between robots and end users.
+Spawn is telepresence software for advanced robots.
 Its quick setup time facilitates the rapid deployment of custom telepresence robots and devices without the complexities of networking or communication management.

-*** While this platform is free for individual and limited commercial use, commercial users interested in teleoperating multiple devices or fleets should contact us.

 ### Before setting up your robot, create an account on [Spawn](https://sp4wn.com)
-- Accounts are anonymous, but are still required to properly route traffic.
-Streams are securely sent through a p2p connection thus keeping sessions private and resulting in the lowest latency possible.
-However, in the event that a p2p connection could not be properly established, traffic will be routed through a global network of TURN servers leading to a slight increase in latency.
+- Accounts are anonymous, yet required to access the application until the guest layer is implemented.
+Streams are securely sent through a direct p2p connection thus keeping sessions private and resulting in the lowest latency possible.
+However, in the event that a p2p connection could not be properly established, traffic will be routed through a global network of servers leading to a slight increase in latency.

 ## Key Features:

+- Free to use
+    &nbsp;&nbsp;&nbsp;&nbsp;- Because most connections are direct peer-to-peer, we avoid the need for an expensive network of servers to route data and process or store media.
+This allows us to offer this service for free.
+Should we see an overwhelming number of connections requiring third-party data routing then we may implement a paid option for this service.

 - Real-time control
     &nbsp;&nbsp;&nbsp;&nbsp;- Experience ultra-low latency enabling near real-time control over the internet.